Cover Your Bases: How to Minimize the Sequencing Coverage in DNA Storage Systems: Definitions and Channel Model

-The DNA storage channel, denoted by $\mathsf{S}$, first produces several noisy copies for each of the strands in the vector $\cX$.
-Then, these noisy copies are amplified using PCR, and lastly a \emph{sample} of $M$ of these strands is sequenced using a DNA sequencing technology\cite{HMG19}.
-Therefore, the output of the DNA storage channel can be described as a multiset $\cY_M =\{\{\bfy_1, \bfy_2, \ldots, \bfy_M\}\}$, where each $\bfy_j\in \Sigma^*$ for $j \in [M]$ is called a \emph{read} and is a noisy version of some $\bfx_i$, $i\in[n]$, where $[n]$ denotes the set $\{1, \ldots, n\}$.
-The number of reads in $\cY_M$ that are noisy copies of the $i$-th strand $\bfx_i, i\in [n]$, depends upon some probability distribution $\bfp=(p_1,\ldots,p_n)$, where for $i\in[n]$, $p_i$ is the probability to sample a read of $\bfx_i$.
-The probability distribution $\bfp$ is a function of the DNA storage channel $\mathsf{S}$ and is referred by the \emph{channel probability distribution}, or in short \emph{channel distribution}; Note that the distribution $\bfp$ might also depend on the design of the DNA strands in $\cX$, however for simplicity, in this work we assume that $\bfp$ is only a function of the channel $\mathsf{S}$. \begin{remark} Note that in several works; see e.g.~\cite{SR19, LS20}, it is assumed that a \emph{set} (and not a vector) of strands is stored in the DNA storage system.
-However, since the strands in these sets are anyway tagged by indices, we assume for simplicity that the information is a vector of strands.
-Furthermore, it may also be possible that every strand is encoded using an inner code~\cite{EZ17, OAC17}.
-Nevertheless, since this part is independent of the study of this work, it is not treated as part of the encoding part, but it is taken into account in the success probability of a retrieval algorithm, as will be explained below. \end{remark} The decoding process of $\cX$ (and thus $\cU$) starts with partitioning the reads in $\cY_M$ into groups, also called \emph{clusters}, according to their origin strand, i.e., for $i\in [n]$, the $i$-th cluster should contain all the reads $\bfy_j$ that are noisy copies of $\bfx_i$.
-To simplify the analysis, we assume that this step is accomplished error-free.
-In practice, this assumption can be reached using indices in the sequence $\bfx_i$ which can be further protected using some error-correcting code\cite{YGM17}.
-Hence, the probability of successfully retrieving $\cX$, $\cU$ mainly depends on the following two components of the solution being used. \begin{enumerate} \item \emph{Error-correcting code}.
-When $\cX$ is a codeword in some error-correcting code $\cC$, it is possible to successfully retrieve $\cX$ even if not all of its $n$ strands were decoded successfully.
-In particular, if $\cC$ is an $[n,k]$ MDS code, then any $k$ strands are sufficient to decode the data.
+The DNA storage channel, denoted by $\mathsf{S}$, first produces many noisy copies for each of the strands in the vector $\bfX$.
+Then, these noisy copies are amplified using PCR, and lastly, a \emph{sample} of $M$ of these strands is sequenced using a DNA sequencing technology\cite{HMG19}.
+Therefore, the output of the DNA storage channel can be described as a multiset $\cY_M =\{\!\!\{ \bfy_1, \bfy_2, \ldots, \bfy_M \}\!\!\}$, where each $\bfy_j\in \Sigma^*$ for $j \in [M]$ is called a \emph{read} and is a noisy version of some $\bfx_i$, $i\in[n]$.
+It should be noted that our model assumes that for any read $\bfy_j$, the index $i\in[n]$ such that $\bfy_j$ is a noisy copy of $\bfx_i$ is known (this can be achieved by encoding the index $i$ within the strand $\bfx+i$).
+Depending on the specific sequencing technology being used, the reads in $\cY_M$ can be obtained either sequentially (one after the other), or altogether.
+The former corresponds to Nanopore sequencing technologies~\cite{WZ21}, while the latter describes next-generation sequencing (NGS) technologies~\cite{BD14} (e.g. Illumina).
+The number of reads in $\cY_M$ that are noisy copies of the $i$-th strand $\bfx_i, i\in [n]$, depends upon some categorical probability distribution $\bfp=(p_1,\ldots,p_n)$, where for $i\in[n]$, $p_i$ is the probability to sample a read of $\bfx_i$.
+The probability distribution $\bfp$ is a function of the DNA storage channel $\mathsf{S}$ and is referred by the \emph{channel probability distribution}, or in short \emph{channel distribution}; Note that the distribution $\bfp$ might also depend on the design of the DNA strands in $\bfX$, however for simplicity, in this work we assume that $\bfp$ is only a function of the channel $\mathsf{S}$.